chinamike65/hugo-tuolesi/content/book3/book3en.md

 Buddha Shakyamuni has such inconceivable qualities of speech.

-In "Hymn of 150 Verses", when praising the merits of the Buddha's speech, he said:
+In "Hymn of 150 Verses", when praising the merits of the Buddha's speech, it says:

 Guan Zun's face is lovely, from what he heard,